ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/build_a_model.md

 ### Install the Spack environment

-To compile the packages in the `mom5_dev` environment run:
+To compile the packages in the `mom5_dev` environment, run:
 ```
 spack install
 ```

 !!! tip
-    It takes 30-40 mins to compile all the packages for the first time.<br>
+    It takes 30-40 minutes to compile all the packages for the first time.<br>
-    However, subsequent installations will re-use the built dependencies, therefore the total compilation time will be reduced.
+    Subsequent installations, however, will compile quicker as the built dependencies are reused.

 <terminal-window>
   <terminal-line data="input" directory="[mom5_dev]">spack install</terminal-line>